To the REVELATION – Conclusions

 6) Outcomes, values and final thoughts

-Revelation and the Gospels outline past and future events, and history from Creation to the Cross is briefly alluded to in 12:1-18, but for the Silence/ times-of-the-Gentiles generations (probably most people), it is the message of Revelation that should concern us.
-John’s emphasis is on the role of the Messiah and humanity’s ongoing need to repent and endure the inevitable suffering.
-Revelation’s over-view of past and future history ‘ought to both comfort the afflicted, and afflict the comforted’ (Jauhiainen, 2003b: 117) because it demonstrates Christ’s presence from Creation and the hope and vindication of God’s people.
-This supports the idea that Revelation strengthened John’s community and later communities with the assurance that Christ has already assumed his authority (at the Cross; 5:7-14, 12:10) and he will come again – rather than with an emphasis on God’s plan for history or what one (probably future) generation will experience.
+Revelation and the Gospels outline past and future events, and history from Creation to the Cross is briefly alluded to in 12:1-18, but for the Silence/ times-of-the-Gentiles generations (which probably includes most people), Revelation demonstrates Christ’s presence from Creation and the hope and vindication of God’s people.
+To use the words of Marko Jauhiainen, Revelation’s story ‘ought to both comfort the afflicted, and afflict the comforted’ (Jauhiainen, 2003b: 117).
+This supports the idea that Revelation strengthened John’s community and later communities with the assurance that Christ has already assumed his authority (at the Cross; 5:7-14, 12:10) and he will come again – rather than with an emphasis on God’s plan for history or on what two generations experience.

 As a final thought, at the beginning of the book of Revelation, seven messages were written to the Christian congregations (2:1-3:22).
 An equivalent message to the present-day congregations would most likely include John’s repeated pleas for people to be aware, repent and endure patiently and, above all, to remain faithful to God and the Lord Jesus, his Messiah.
 John entreats us to be prepared for Christ’s appearance, whenever it may happen, and to remember that individuals who are victorious will not be hurt in the final judgement.